dmattek/shiny-timecourse-inspector/README.md

 ## Further plot customization with ggplot and ggedit

 TCI offers quite some flexibility with the appearance of plots, most of which are built with the popular library `ggplot2`.
 However, as we wish to keep the UI light and focused, you might end up not being able to perfectly customize some little details.
-Should this happen, most plot objects can be downloaded for further processing by the means of the "Download RDS" buttons.
-The resulting files contains an R object which can be loaded in an R session with `plotObject <- readRDS('path/to/file')`.
+Should this happen, most plot objects can be downloaded for further processing by means of the *Download RDS* buttons.
+The resulting files contain an R object which can be loaded in an R session with `plotObject <- readRDS('path/to/file')`.

-From there, 2 options are available to customize the plot.
-Either you feel comfortable with ggplot and you can modify the plot as you will normally do with a regular ggplot object.
+From there, two options are available to customize the plot.
+Either you feel comfortable with `ggplot` and you can modify the plot directly.
 Otherwise, we propose to use `ggedit`, an R package that provides a GUI to modify the plots without any programming required.
-Instructions to install and run ggedit can be found on the [ggedit GitHub repository](https://github.com/metrumresearchgroup/ggedit).
+Instructions to install and run `ggedit` can be found on the [ggedit GitHub repository](https://github.com/metrumresearchgroup/ggedit).

 A minimal example of plot modification with ggedit in an R session would look like:
 ```